±Your Account

 Great article

-Senior Member
+Prominent Member

-Here is the link to delete Google web history:
+Here is the link to delete Google web history

 Would be an interesting URL to look out for on a review/exam and to see if it was used post preservation notice.

-Senior Member
+New Member

 I also have Google Chrome and note that this function is available from the browser as standard after login (spanner icon top left).

-opens similar page: history/
+opens similar page chrome//history/

 Karl